United States

 Television

 Accessibility to television is covered under Section 713 of Communications Act 1934 relating to video programming accessibility and the related Part 79.1 of the Code of Federal Regulations covers captioning levels.
-Also, the recently adopted Twenty-First Century Communications and Video Accessibility Act of 2010 has significantly improved access.
+The Twenty-First Century Communications and Video Accessibility Act of 2010 extended captioning requirements to TV programs delivered over the internet, while also reinstating requirements for audio description.

 The basic requirements are: